GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/scenery-files.md

 - `F5DAD057`
 - `blnstngs`

-For personal use a unique codename might not matter so much, but if you'd like to minimize compatibility clashes with other mods due to codename conflicts, it might be a good idea to
+For personal use a unique codename might not matter so much, but if you'd like to minimize compatibility clashes with other mods due to codename conflicts, it might be a good idea to pick a non-generalized name.

 ## `[Icon]`